spacetelescope/crds/docs/doc/source/web_site_use.rst

 for doing this is to use the cp or scp commands.
 For instance,  from my home, having already set up ssh and scp access, I might say::

-  % scp /this_delivery/*.fits   thor.stsci.edu:/crds/hst/production/server_files/ingest
+  % scp /this_delivery/*.fits   dmsinsvm.stsci.edu:/ifs/crds/hst/test/server_files/ingest/mcmaster

 to copy references into my ingest directory *as-if* I had uploaded them through the uploads panel.

 Abstractly this is::

-  % scp <submitted reference files...>   <host>:/grp/crds/<observatory>/ingest/<crds_username>
+  % scp <submitted reference files...>   <host>:/ifs/crds/hst/<pipeline>/server_files/ingest<crds_username>

+where pipeline is 'test' or 'ops'.

-The submitted reference files should now be in the ingest directory for *HST* user *test*.
+The submitted reference files should now be in the ingest directory for *HST* test server user *mcmaster*.
 Once the files are in the ingest directory,  the CRDS web server will behave as if they had been uploaded through web interface.
 Refreshing the file submission web page should make manually copied files show up in the *Upload Files* accordion.

-The purpose of using cp or scp is to improve the efficiency and reliability of the file transfers.
+The purpose of using cp or scp is to improve the efficiency and reliability of the file transfers should those become an issue.
+Telecommuters working offsite by VPN would face a situation where submitted files are downloaded to their home computer via VPN and then uploaded to the CRDS server via their browser.

 Files transferred to the ingest directory via shell should still be removeable using the *Upload Files* delete buttons.

-Cleaning Up
-!!!!!!!!!!!

-No matter which file transfer approach you use,  transferring many large references to the CRDS ingest directories can take a long time.
-As long as the files remain in the ingest directory,  it is possible to submit them more than once (if things go wrong) without uploading again.
-Consequently,  for build-2, file removal from the ingest directory is left as a user directed activity.
-To remove files from your ingest directory,  either use "rm" in the shell,  or use the delete buttons in *Upload Files*.

 Derive From Context
 +++++++++++++++++++